 - If you are or think you may be pregnant

 - If you are breast/chest feeding

 - If you weigh over 25 stone (158 Kilograms)

 - If you have problems standing or need a hoist to transfer

-- If you have any ethical or moral objections to receiving blood products

 Preparation for the Scan

-There are no special preparations for a lymphogram scan so you can eat, drink and take any medication as normal.
+There are no special preparations for a MUGA scan so you can eat, drink and take any medication as normal.

 Can you bring a relative or friend with you?

 A relative or friend can accompany you to the hospital but usually they will not be allowed into the room when you have your examination.
 Please note that we have limited seating and do not have childcare facilities, therefore small children should not attend your appointment.

-Your scan

-The procedure involves an injection followed by a scan.
-A radiographer will inject a small amount of radioactive tracer (in a liquid form) between either your toes or fingers.
-This will depend on which part of the body we are looking at.
-The scan is started straight away.

-You should drink extra fluids for the rest of the day to reduce the radiation in your body.
-We will tell you how much to drink when you come for your injection.
-If you are on restricted fluids, we will give you further advice.

-You will be asked to remove any metal objects such as belts, braces and jewellery.

-Special cameras which are about the size of a large suitcase will come very close to you during the scan, but you will not be enclosed in a tunnel.
-You will be required to remain still during the scan and there will be someone nearby at all times.
-The scan will take approximately 30 minutes.
+Your scan The procedure involves 2 injections followed by a scan.
+A radiographer will inject the first injection into a vein in your hand or arm; this contains a material that attaches itself to your red blood cells, tagging them.
+There is then a wait of approximately 20-30 minutes while this takes effect.
+You will then be given a second injection, which contains of a small amount of radioactive tracer (in a liquid form) and this will then attach to the tagged red blood cells.
+The images are taken straight after this second injection.
+You should drink extra fluids for the rest of the day to help reduce the radiation in your body.
+We will tell you how much to drink when you come and if you are on restricted fluids, we will give you further advice.
+You will be asked to empty your pockets and remove any metal objects such as belts, braces and jewellery.
+Ladies that use removable breast prosthesis may also be asked to remove this for the scan.
+You will be attached to a heart monitor during the scan via ECG leads on your chest area.
+Special cameras which are about the size of a large suitcase will come very close to you during the scan but you will not be enclosed in a tunnel You will not be left on your own as there will be someone close by at all times.
+The scan usually takes approximately 30 minutes.
 Are there any side effects?

 We do not expect any side effects from the injection.
 Are there any risks?